 The Company is authorized to issue 10,000,000 shares of preferred stock with a par value of \$0.10 per share with such designation, rights and preferences as may be determined from time to time by the Company's Board of Directors.
-There were 6,000 shares and 6,505 shares of Series B convertible preferred stock issued and outstanding on December 31, 2016 and 2015, respectively.
+There were 36,182 and 0 shares of Series C convertible preferred stock issued and outstanding on December 31, 2017 and 2016, respectively, and there were 0 and 6,000 shares of Series B convertible preferred stock issued and outstanding on December 31, 2017 and 2016, respectively.